justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;It isn't what you have or who you are or where you are or what you are doing that makes you happy or unhappy.
-It is what you think about it.&quot;</em> <br>
+<em>&quot;The goal is not to show how great you are to others, but how vulnerable you are to yourself.&quot;</em> <br>
-— Dale Carnegie
+— Maxime Lagace

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>